Kaiwhiwhi Rawa i Tāwāhi/Kaituku Rawa Ki Tāwāhi

 - gather information on products and work out the cost of supplying them

-- develop promotional and marketing campaigns
+- develop promotional and marketing campaigns for products

 - keep up to date with exchange and financial market rates